Constipation is when:

 Physical activity

 Encourage your child to be active.
-This will help to treat the constipation.
+This will help their constipation.
 It is also important for your child's general health, growth and development.

-Children under the age of 5 who can walk on their own should be physically active for at least an hour each day.
+Children under 5 who can walk on their own should be physically active for at least 1 hour each day.

 Bowel training

-You might find it useful to encourage your child into a regular bowel pattern.
-You can do this by using 'bowel training'.
+You can use bowel training to encourage your child into a regular pooing pattern.

 Star charts